realworldocaml/book/en/03-variables-and-functions.md

 ### Anonymous Functions ###

-We'll start by looking at the most basic (and most concise) style of function declaration in OCaml: the _anonymous_ function.
-Anonymous functions are declared using the `fun` keyword, as shown here.
+We'll start by looking at the most basic style of function declaration in OCaml: the _anonymous_ function.
+An anonymous function is a function value that is declared without being named.
+They can be declared using the `fun` keyword, as shown here.

 ```ocaml
 # (fun x -> x + 1);;